 |Until 5 April 2019||2%||2.4%||0.6%||5%|

 This table is based on the ‘tax relief at source’ method of claiming tax relief.
 Read more on the two methods of tax relief.

-However, if the current contributions from you and your employees already meet the minimum requirements for April 2018 and April 2019, you will not have to take any action.
-Although you may wish to continue to pay contributions above the minimum levels so that your employees continue to enjoy an enhanced employee benefit.
+However, if the current contributions from you and your employees already meet the minimum requirements for the new legal minimums, you won’t have had to do anything.
+And you’ll just need to prepare for the next increase on 6 April 2019.
+You may wish to continue to pay contributions above the employer minimum levels so that your employees continue to enjoy an enhanced employee benefit.

 An important note about contractual enrolment

-If your employees have become members of their pension scheme through contractual enrolment, you may need your employees’ consent to increase their contributions.
-This is only if the authority (often obtained via the terms of employment contract to deduct pension contributions from their salary) did not include the phasing of minimum contributions in April 2018 and April 2019.
+If your employees have become members of the pension scheme through contractual enrolment, you may need your employees’ consent to increase their contributions.
+This is only if the authority (often obtained via the terms of employment contract to deduct pension contributions from their salary) did not include the phasing of automatic enrolment minimum contributions for April 2018 and April 2019.

 Need to know more about contribution increases?